 Guerrero and the orchestra brought Holst's instrumental colors vividly to life, the transparent variety of dynamics wonderfully clear.”

-Early in his career, Guerrero worked regularly with the Costa Rican Lyric Opera and in recent seasons has conducted new productions of Carmen, La bohème and Rigoletto.
-Future plans include productions at the Houston Grand Opera and Marseille Opera.
-In February 2008, he gave the Australian premiere of Osvaldo Golijov’s one-act opera Ainadamar at the Adelaide Festival.
+Guerrero made his debut with Houston Grand Opera in 2015 conducting Puccini's Madama Butterfly.
+Early in his career, he worked regularly with the Costa Rican Lyric Opera and has conducted new productions of Carmen, La bohème, and Rigoletto.
+In 2008 he gave the Australian premiere of Osvaldo Golijov's one-act opera Ainadamar at the Adelaide Festival to great acclaim.

 Deutsches Symphonie-Orchester Berlin

 BBC National Orchestra of Wales

 Orchestre Philharmonique de Monte-Carlo

 The Cleveland Orchestra